top of page

 Best result: 2nd (2024)

-One of the bookies favourites in 2024, Baby Lasagna's Rim Tim Tagi Dim just missed out on taking out the 2024 Eurovision Song Contest which would have landed Croatia their first win - and what a win it would have been!
+One of the bookies favourites in 2024, Baby Lasagna's Rim Tim Tagi Dim only just missed out on taking out the 2024 Eurovision Song Contest which would have landed Croatia their first win - and what a win it would have been!

-Best result: 7th place (1995 and 2001)
+Best result: 3rd place (2005 and 2010)

 Poland